vvilaant/PDDL-Intro/pddl-reference.md

 A useful rule of thumb when writing PDDL is to always use the simplest constructs sufficient to express the problem.
 Additionally, always read the documentation for the planner you are using.

-## What do we need for a PDDL Planning Task:
+## What do we need to define for modeling a planning problem in PDDL:
 - **Objects**: Relevant elements for the problem at hand.
-- **Predicates**: Properties of these objects and relations among them; (rule of thumb: a predicate applied to objects can be true or false).
+- **Predicates**: Properties of these objects and relations among them.
 - **Initial state**: The state of the world that we start in.
-- **Goal specification**: Things that we want to be true.
+- **Goal specification**: Facts that we ask to be true to consider the problem solved.
 - **Actions/Operators**: Ways of changing the state of the world.

 ### Where do we define these components: